 - Restored sensory, motor and proprioceptive function.

-Clinical review of the structure and functions of the taiyang (superficial posterior) and shaoyang (lateral) jing-jin.
+Review the structure and functions of the taiyang (superficial posterior) and shaoyang (lateral) jing-jin.

 - Comparison of ancient sources with contemporary dissection studies and functional analyses of myofascial tissues.